 The American Academy of Arts & Sciences is awarding Margaret Atwood the Emerson-Thoreau Medal for her distinguished achievement in the field of literature.
 Over more than five decades, Atwood has written more than fifty works – including fiction, poetry, critical essays, nonfiction, children’s books, and graphic novels – and has been published in more than forty-five countries and translated into dozens of languages.
 Her most recent novel, The Testaments, was a co-winner of the Booker Prize in 2019.

 The Emerson-Thoreau Medal is awarded to an individual for overall literary achievement rather than for a specific work.
-Named for Ralph Waldo Emerson and Henry David Thoreau – both of whom were members of the American Academy of Arts & Sciences – the medal was first given to Robert Frost in 1958, and has since been presented to other notable authors such as T.S.
+Named for Ralph Waldo Emerson and Henry David Thoreau, the medal was first given to Robert Frost in 1958, and has since been presented to other notable authors such as T.S.
 Eliot, Hannah Arendt, Saul Bellow, Norman Mailer, and Toni Morrison.
 Atwood was elected to the Academy in 1988.

 “Margaret Atwood’s literary achievements are extraordinary, and so is the impact of her work,” said David W. Oxtoby, President of the American Academy of Arts & Sciences.
 “Her brilliance and imagination pull us into her writing completely and we emerge changed by it and seeing our world differently.
 She has inspired multiple generations to examine questions of power – especially regarding gender and the environment – and to examine their values and choices.”